-4.6.
-Section 12 Working hours in daytime, one and two-shift work the maximum accrued hours to 80 hours can be agreed locally.
+Flexible and staggered working hours may be introduced where locally agreed.
+A daily flexi-time of a maximum of four hours and the limitation of the maximum accrued hours to 80 hours can be agreed locally.
 A calendar year can be used as the follow-up period for the maximum of flexible working hours.
 Instead of a calendar year, a one-year long period can be locally agreed to be the follow-up period.